openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 The poll is placed there: [https://connect.opensuse.org/pg/polls/read/saigkill/11690/what-is-your-prefered-input-format](https://connect.opensuse.org/pg/polls/read/saigkill/11690/what-is-your-prefered-input-format)

-Please vote and help clarifyingâ€¦
+Please vote and help clarifying…

 **[Sascha Manns: German Weekly News relaunched](http://saigkill.wordpress.com/2011/02/04/german-weekly-news-relaunched/)**

-Iâ€™m pleased to announce the relaunch of the german openSUSE Weekly News.
+I’m pleased to announce the relaunch of the german openSUSE Weekly News.

-If youâ€™re interested in knowing more, just click [there](http://wiki.open-slx.de/OWR).
+If you’re interested in knowing more, just click [there](http://wiki.open-slx.de/OWR).

 We are using an Etherpad Clone for preparing the News.
 We are happy if many people want to
           working with us.